Chronicle of Fredegar: Manuscripts

-The manuscript was made available on the World Digital Library on December 20, 2017.

 Structure

 In the critical edition by Krusch the chronicle is divided into four sections or books.
 The first three books are based on earlier works and cover the period from the beginning of the world up to 584; the fourth book continues up to 642 and foreshadows events occurring between 655 and 660.
 In the prologue the author (traditionally Fredegar) writes:

 I have most carefully read the chronicles of St Jerome, Hydatius and a certain wise man, of Isidore as well as of Gregory, from the beginning of the world to the declining years of Guntram's reign; and I have reproduced successively in this little book, in suitable languages and without many omissions, what these learned men have recounted at length in their five chronicles.

 In fact, Fredegar quotes from sources that he does not acknowledge and drastically condenses some of those he does.
 He also inserts additional sections of text that are not derived from his main sources.
 These inserted sections are referred to as "interpolations".
 For most of them the sources are not known.
 Some of the interpolations are used to weave a legend of a Trojan origin for the Franks through the chronicle.